Serbs in Austria: History

 The largest influx by far occurred during Austria's Gastarbeiter ("guest worker") programs during the 1960s and 1970s, driven by labor shortages in Austria's booming postwar economy.
 Yugoslavia, under Tito's non-aligned communism, signed bilateral agreements allowing its citizens to seek temporary work abroad without defecting.
 Serbs formed a significant portion, often from rural areas in Serbia and Bosnia-Herzegovina.
 They filled low-skilled jobs in construction, manufacturing (e.g., steelworks in Linz), agriculture.
 In Yugoslavia, economic stagnation, housing shortages, and limited opportunities pushed migrants.
 Austria offered wages 5 to 10 times higher, plus family reunification prospects.
 With guest worker programs ended, inflows slowed to family reunification (e.g., spouses and children joining earlier migrants).This era transformed Serbs into a visible urban presence, especially in Vienna, where majority of Serbs in Austria still live.

 The breakup of Yugoslavia in the early 1990s triggered a massive immigrant wave.
 Austria, as a neighbor, received Yugoslav asylum seekers between 1991 and 1995, including tens of thousands of Serbs.
 Vienna's working-class districts like Favoriten became hubs.
 Many were granted temporary protected status, with integration aided by existing communities.

 Easier EU access for Serbian citizens (visa-free from 2010) spurred student and skilled migration.
 The previous waves of Serbian immigration to Austria were mostly economic (job offers, better pay), while later ones sought education and higher living standards.

 In 2011, the Serbian Orthodox Eparchy of Austria and Switzerland was established.

 Demographics

-Serbia-born population in Austria, numbering 141,822 according to data from the 2022 census, forms one of the largest foreign-born groups in Austria.
-The estimated number of people with Serbian ancestry stands at around 300,000.
+The estimated number of people with ethnic Serb ancestry stands at around 300,000.
 They are heavily concentrated in Vienna, home to 98,940 people of Serb ancestry, making it the largest community in Serb diaspora.
+The Serbia-born population in Austria numbers 141,822 according to the 2022 census, thus Serbians form one of the largest foreign-born groups in Austria.

+Politics

+According to post-election analysis of the 2020 Viennese state election, 46% of ethnic Serbs voted for the SPÖ, 16% for the Austrian People’s Party (ÖVP), 9% for the Freedom Party of Austria (FPÖ), and 5% for Team HC Strache – Alliance for Austria (HC).

+Since 2006, the Freedom Party of Austria (FPÖ), under the leadership of Heinz-Christian Strache, has sought to gain support among ethnic Serbs in Austria.